 Turn 2 honored Joe Hogan, executive vice president and head of sales at WarnerMedia, with the coveted 2019 MVP Award for his support and ongoing commitment to making a difference in the lives of young people.
 Joe Hogan has been instrumental in the success of the Derek Jeter Celebrity Invitational since its Las Vegas launch in 2015, which has contributed more than $5 million in total to Turn 2.
 The world-class event is presented in partnership with WarnerMedia, ICON International and JP Sports + Entertainment.

-The Foundation also celebrated the 2018 graduates of its signature Jeter's Leaders program, all of whom graduated high school in the spring, and are currently pursuing their dreams in college.
+The 2019 graduates of the Jeter's Leaders program were also celebrated during the event.
+Each of the senior New York and Kalamazoo Jeter's Leaders graduated high school in the spring and were accepted into colleges across the country.
 Turn 2 recognized the students for their commitment to academic excellence, community service, leadership and social change.
 The Jeter's Leaders initiative is a four-year leadership program for high school students in New York City and West Michigan who serve as ambassadors for Derek in their communities.

 "Year after year, the young people we serve continue to impress us with their passion for social change, leadership skills and their commitment to community service," said Sharlee Jeter, president of the Turn 2 Foundation.
 "The support we received during this year's annual dinner is invaluable and will enable us to provide more opportunities for young people to become the leaders they're meant to be and create real, positive changes in their communities and beyond.
 We're so thankful for the support of our 2019 MVP Joe Hogan, our partners, sponsors and supporters, and look forward to another successful year."